-Starting June 14th we are currently offering a socially-distanced Divine Service with Holy Communion at 8:00am, 9:30am, and 11:00am every Sunday.
-Sunday School and Adult Bible Study Classes are cancelled until further notice.
+We are currently offering socially-distanced Divine Service with Holy Communion at 8:00am and 10:45am every Sunday.
+Sunday School and Adult Bible Study Classes are at 9:30am between services.

 The Lutheran Cemetery of Peoria is a non-profit Cemetery that was established in 1872.
 It is owned by both Christ Lutheran Church and Trinity Lutheran Church and the sole purpose of the cemetery is to provide members of both churches, as well as other citizens in the community, a serene atmosphere for Christian burials.